 It is really stressful and does not want to put my grandmother into a nursing home.
 She has had home care and refused treatment.

-Due to lack of planning and use of community resources, the very thing that your grandparents were trying to prevent,admission to a nursing will probably occur.
-It is most often does and is inevitable.
+The lack of planning, the very thing that your grandparents were trying to prevent... an admission to a nursing will occur.
+It is most often does.
+It is inevitable.
 The statistics are in their favor for it.

 Roberta, take baby steps.
-The medical information first.
+GET The medical information first.
 And do not forget to make a copy for yourself.
-Here’s a link that will be helpful to you.

 Diane Carbo RN